 - The user previously opted out of the calibration process

 - The calibration process did not succeed the last time the user used the device

 - The user has deleted their calibration profiles

-- The visor is raised and the lowered and any of the above circumstances apply (this may be disabled in Settings > System > Calibration.)
+- The device is taken off and put back on and any of the above circumstances apply

 During this process, you'll look at a set of targets (gems).
 It's fine if you blink during calibration, but try to stay focused on the gems instead of other objects in the room.
 This allows HoloLens to learn about your eye position to render your holographic world.

 If calibration was successful, you'll see a success screen.
 If not, read more about diagnosing calibration failures here.